 Some studies have pointed to the connection between gender expectations and alcohol consumption patterns.
 Social norms associate drinking with displays of masculinity, while traditionally defined femininity associates women with abstinence.

 Gender roles perceived in this traditional way might cause women’s drinking problems to be ignored or mishandled.
-In fact, a study reported that women often feel that the social stigma stands in the way of seeking and receiving treatment, and women were more likely to report stigmatization than men.
+In fact, a

 The analysis conducted by Slade and team questions traditional assumptions and urges relevant institutions to put women at the center of new prevention and intervention programs: